Convert Group Policies into Configuration Manager Baselines

 Summary

-As you see from this proof of concept, you can create awesome solutions.
-Settings management can be challenging, but we have the tools to simplify it.
-Test the scripts in a test lab first and if everything seems OK, then move to production.
+As you can see from this proof of concept, you can create powerful solutions.
+Managing settings can be challenging, but with the right tools, we can simplify it.
+Remember to test the scripts in a test lab first, and if everything seems OK, then move to production.